Biden tests positive for COVID. It comes at an awkward time in his campaign

 A number of high-profile Democrats, including Rep. Adam Schiff of California on Wednesday, have called on him to withdraw from the race following a debate against former President Donald Trump where Biden badly stumbled.

-Biden has insisted he is staying in the race, and has been vigorous campaigning since the June 27 debate.
+Biden has insisted he is staying in the race, and has been vigorously campaigning since the June 27 debate.

 On Tuesday, he spoke to the annual convention of the NAACP in Las Vegas, sat for an interview with BET News, and did another campaign event focused on issues for Black Americans.